Butte Miners: Montana State League 1892, 1900

 Minor league baseball began in Butte, Montana in 1892.
 The Butte team played as members of the newly formed Class B level Montana State League.
-The Bozeman, Great Falls Smelter Cities, Helena, Missoula and Philipsburg Burgers teams joined Buttte in league play.
+The Bozeman, Great Falls Smelter Cities, Helena, Missoula and Philipsburg Burgers teams joined Butte in league play.

 Playing as charter members in the Montana State League, Butte finished as the 1892 Montana State League Champions.
 The league played a split–season schedule, with Butte capturing the first–half title and Missoula winning the second–half title, while Helena had the best overall record, but missed the playoff.
 Butte finished with a 26–22 overall record, playing under manager Jim Powell.
 Powell had moved to Butte to work as manager of Maguire’s Opera House after his major league career.
 As Butte won the first–half championship and Missoula won the second–half title, Butte was awarded the overall championship after Helena reportedly forfeited the playoff series over complaints regarding money and umpiring.
 The Montana State League folded after the 1892 season.

 The Montana State League reformed in 1900 under the direction of president William Henry Lucas.
 The Butte Smoke Eaters were a member of the four–team league, along with the Anaconda Serpents, Great Falls Indians and Helena Senators.
-The 1900 Bute Smoke Eaters ended the season with a 30–40 record, placing 4th and last in the Montana State League.
+The 1900 Bute Smoke Eaters ended the season with a 30–40 record, placing fourth and last in the Montana State League.
 The Butte Smoke Eaters were again managed by Jim Powell.
 The Montana State League did not return to play in 1901.